dwws-ufes/2018-eCommerce/README.md

 spring.datasource.username = root
 spring.datasource.password = Root123
 ```
+*It is necessary to do this step, since the repository is configured to work via Docker, primarily.

 5. Install [lombok](https://projectlombok.org/download) on Eclipse

 6. Clone this repository and Import into Eclipse as an “Existing Maven Project”